Web Apps Overview

 Notice that the icon used to toggle between Severity-based and Timeband-based formats changes.

-Web Apps (Asset) List
+Web Apps List

-This section of the dashboard allows you to tailor the vulnerability metrics being shown by including or excluding specific Web Apps.
+This sub-section of the dashboard allows you to tailor the vulnerability metrics being shown by including or excluding specific Web Apps.
 To better understand the operational details, let’s breakdown the key features this sub-section offers.

 Action Icons Function

-Clicking this icon restricts the dashboard to showing only those Web Apps selected.
+Clicking this icon restricts the dashboard to showing only the Web Apps selected.
 This is helpful if you know that a Web App is being retired (i.e., taken out of service) in the near future and you do not want the dashboard cluttered by that Web App’s vulnerabilities.

 Filtering Options

-The upper right corner of the Web App (Asset) List contains two filter bars.
+The upper right corner of the Web App List contains two filter bars.
 These allow you to select which Web Apps to display based on the following attributes.

 Filter Type Definition